Why do we tell stories?

 Storytelling can be learnt with time and patience, until you witness it for yourself you simply don`t know what you`re missing

-Please contact me for help or advice using the form above.
+Please contact me (Elaine) for help or advice using the 'contact the adviser' form above.